 - and explain why you admire them so much.

 I love how she looks at things.
 She is very optimistic.
-I love her courage in raising me and my brothers well since my father passed away.
-She has been a single mom for about 17 years and did her best to act both a mother and a father to us.
-She’d always stood up for us.
+I love her courage in raising me and my brothers well, since my father passed away.
+She has been a single mom for about 17 years and did her best to act both a mother and father to us.
+She would always stood up for us.

 My mom resigned from work few years after my father died.
-Her reason was to spend much more time for the family especially when we were growing up.
+Her reason was to spend much more time with the family, especially when we were growing up.
 She felt the need to guide us physically and emotionally.
-She then started her own business which she is still running till now.
+She then started her own business, which she is still running.

 I love her so much.
 She is not just a mom but also a mentor and a friend.